On the theory of body motion in confined Stokesian fluids: Statement of the problem

 {Based on the hierarchy of the geometrical moments, the operator

-can be introduced.} As shown in \cite{procopio-giona_prf}, if BC-reciprocity holds, $\mathcal{F}_{\alpha \beta' {\pmb \beta}_n'}$ represents the $n$-th order Faxén operator of the body. {Assuming that the operator $\mathcal{L}[{\pmb v}({\pmb x})]$ in the total Stokes system eq. (\ref{eq2.4}) belongs to the class of linear homogeneous reciprocal boundary conditions satisfying eq. (\ref{eq2.3}), the following relations for the body in the unbounded domain} hold \citep{procopio-giona_mine}
+can be introduced.} As shown in \cite{procopio-giona_pof}, if BC-reciprocity holds, $\mathcal{F}_{\beta \gamma' {\pmb \gamma}_n'}$ represents the $n$-th order Faxén operator of the body. {By the assumption that the operator $\mathcal{L}[{\pmb v}({\pmb x})]$ in the total Stokes system eq. (\ref{eq2.4}) belongs to the class of linear homogeneous reciprocal boundary conditions satisfying eq. (\ref{eq2.3}), the following relations for the body in the unbounded domain} hold \citep{procopio-giona_mine,procopio-giona_pof}

 and